CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 3. `conda env create -f environment.yml`
 4. `conda activate chemprop` (or `source activate chemprop` for older versions of conda)

+If you would like to use functions or classes from `chemprop` in your own code, you can install `chemprop` as a pip package as follows:

+1. `cd /path/to/chemprop`
+2. `pip install -e .`

+Then you can use `import chemprop` or `from chemprop import ...` in your other code.

 ## Logging

 ## Results